Catel/Catel.Docs/src/vnext/catel-mvvm/view-models/creating-view-model-with-model-and-mappings.md

 public static readonly PropertyData FirstNameProperty = RegisterProperty("FirstName", typeof(string));
 ```
+@end

-The *ViewModelToModelAttribute* in the code example above automatically maps the view model *FirstName and LastName *properties to the *Person.*FirstName **and *Person.LastName* properties.
+The `ViewModelToModelAttribute` in the code example above automatically maps the view model `FirstName` and `LastName` properties to the `Person.FirstName` and `Person.LastName` properties.
 This way, you don’t have to manually map the values from and to the model.
-Another nice effect is that the view model automatically validates all objects defined using the *ModelAttribute*, and all field and business errors mapped are automatically mapped to the view model.
+Another nice effect is that the view model automatically validates all objects defined using the `ModelAttribute`, and all field and business errors mapped are automatically mapped to the view model.

 Sometimes you need the full name of a person, you can easily acquire it by creating a custom converter: